davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 affected by erosion in the Coast Ranges, which would tend to elevate geotherms for all cases.

-Our inability to reject the stalled slab based on thermal modeling mirrors the results of previous modeling efforts [@Erkan2008].
+As in @Erkan2008, our model suggests that a stalled slab is consistent with the thermal state of the deep lithosphere.
 However, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
 We strongly prefer scenario **C**, underplating of mantle lithosphere